philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 Make a folder called `joblog` inside `Sfa_denovoSSL_100k_PSMC`.
 This will hold your output logs.

-The script `mpileup.sbatch` uses a pipeline from samtools to bcftools to vcfutils.pl to create a consensus sequence.
+The script `Sfa_denovoSSL_100k_mpileup.sbatch` uses a pipeline from samtools to bcftools to vcfutils.pl to create a consensus sequence.
 Copy this script to the `shotgun_100k` folder.

 Examine the script - it is configured to work with our Sfa_denovoSSL_100k bamfile.
 You may have to edit a few things in the sbatch for it to run properly.